 About

-This remarkable art work will be open to the public at St Macartin’s Cathedral, Enniskillen from 14th January to 8th February and is the only venue on the island of Ireland where the installation can be seen.
-Viewing takes place from 10am - 4pm each day and copies of The Longest Yarn Guidebook – the official guide to the installation – can be purchased at the cathedral.
-These cost £5 and the money raised goes towards the maintenance and care of The Longest Yarn installation.
+This remarkable art work will be open to the public at St Macartin’s Cathedral, Enniskillen from 10th February to 20th March and is the only venue on the island of Ireland where the installation can be seen.
+Viewing takes place from 10am - 4pm each day

 While entry to see The Longest Yarn is free, donations towards the cost of hosting the event would be much appreciated by St Macartin’s Cathedral.